-The following table summarizes the notional and fair value amounts of credit derivatives as of December 31, 2015, where the Company is the seller of protection.
+The following table summarizes the notional and fair value amounts of credit derivatives as of December 31, 2016, where the Company is the seller of protection.
 The maturity profile is based on the remaining contractual maturity of the credit derivative contracts.
 The ratings profile is based on the rating of the reference entity on which the credit derivative contract is based.
-The ratings and maturity profile of credit derivatives where the Company is the purchaser of protection are comparable to the profile reflected below.
+The ratings and maturity profile of credit derivatives where the Company is the purchaser of protection are comparable to the profile reflected in the following table.